CDCgov/RecordLinker/tests/algorithm/README.md

     The results of the algorithm tests will be available in the `results/output.csv` file.

     The results will be in a CSV formatted file with the following columns:
-    `Test Case #`, `Expected Result`, `Match Results`, `Details`
+    `Test Case #`, `Expected Result`, `Match Result`, `Details`

 ## Rerunning Algorithm Tests

 After you've run the algorithm tests, you may want to rerun the tests with different seed data, test data, or configurations.

-Edit the csv files and/or the confirguration file as needed and then run the following commands to rerun the tests.
+Edit the csv files and/or the configuration file as needed and then run the following commands to rerun the tests.

 1. Reset the mpi database